 Do I see more details with the unscientific colour map?

 Small data variations can indeed be more clearly visible in some parts along an unscientific colour map but are, in turn, made invisible in other parts (e.g., greenish vs. reddish parts in jet).
-It is exactly these unequal colour contrasts along the colour map that perceptually distort the underlying data.
+It is exactly these unequal colour contrasts along the colour map that perceptually distort the underlying data (see supplementary note of Crameri et al., 2020, Nature Comms. for various examples).

 But I am used to my unscientific colour map, can I just still use it?